Pawanpreet (Pav) Chatha

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

-If you require wheelchair accessibility for sessions, please inform be beforehand so that I can accommodate with a ground floor room, thank you.
+If you require wheelchair accessibility for your sessions, please let me know in advance so I can arrange a suitable ground-floor room.
+Thank you.

 Additional languages